Axway-API-Builder-Ext/api-builder-extras/api-builder-plugin-dc-postgres/README.md

 ### Supported versions
 * PostgreSQL 9.6
-* Other versions might be supported as well, please create an issue if encounter any.
+* Other versions might be supported as well, please create an [issue][3] if encounter any.

 ### Memory
 * ~7 MB